ohsu-qin/qiprofile/doc/source/development.rst

   If a git comment is longer than one sentence, then the commit probably should have been broken out into several commits.

+* Version numbers follow a one-based *major*.*minor*.*patch* format.
+  The version numbering scheme loosely follows the SemVer_ standard.
+  The major version is incremented at the initiation of a substantial new public feature set.
+The minor version is incremented when there is a backward-compatible functionality change.
+The patch version is is incremented when there is a backward-compatible refactoring or bug fix.
+The major version number is 0 prior to the initial public release.
+  Minor and patch version numbers begin at 1 rather than 0.

 .. rubric:: Footnotes